beatsaway/microbit-to-microbit-to-serial-port/README.md

 (if you are using PC just change the port name in unity script to COM 1 or 2 or 3 etc instead)

-if you want to be able to view/edit the script:
+if you want to be able to compile the script:

 step1. go to https://os.mbed.com/users/euxton/code/microbit-dal/   and click import into compiler.